shladyr/python.dev-ops.import-route53-to-bind/README.md

-# DNS Zone Sync Script
+# Synchronize DNS zone from Route53 to Bind

 This Python script is designed to synchronize DNS zones from AWS Route53 to a local BIND server. <br>
 It handles exporting zones from Route53, validating and constructing zone files, backing up existing zone files, <br>